Exercises for Sacroiliac Joint Pain

-If you are looking to do exercises for sacroiliac joint pain then your first focus should be to stabilize the pelvis, including the sacrum in proper alignment.
+If you are looking to do exercises for sacroiliac joint pain then your first focus should be to stabilize your pelvis (hips), including the sacrum, in proper alignment.

-DO NOT do SI Joint Exercise in poor pelvic alignment, you will only stabilize the faulty alignment and cause more problems!
+DO NOT do SI Joint Exercise in poor pelvic alignment, you will only stabilize the faulty posture and cause yourself more problems!

 FIRST